Madrid's regional health chief says disagrees with lockdown plans

-Escudero said the COVID-19 situation in Madrid was stabilising and added regional authorities were still open to dialogue with the central government.
-(Reporting by Ingrid Melander Editing by Belen Carreno)
+Escudero said the COVID-19 situation in Madrid was stabilising and added regional authorities were still open to dialogue with the central government. [nL8N2GR76Q]

 Our Standards: The Thomson Reuters Trust Principles.